sjbonner/caRjiji/README.md

 # caRjiji
-R package for retrieving and modelling used car prices from Kiji
+R package for retrieving and modelling used car prices from Kijiji